DEALING with P-As: Emotions (Part 3)

 P-As will say one thing (like “Sure, sounds great!”) but mean the exact opposite, which is disorienting & disconcerting.
 Even if we (the Receiver) don’t fit into the Passive category we can still get lost in the morass of the P-A’s manipulation if we don’t understand the game they’re playing.
 Pay attention!

-But for ACoAs, especially if we grew up with P-As, when we now have to deal with another P-A for any length of time (which we may have inadvertently picked as boss, spouse, friend…..), some part of us can have a ‘sneaking suspicion’ they’re going to flake on us or drag out the promised action endlessly – but we still hope that this time…..
+But for ACoAs, especially if we grew up with P-As, when we now have to deal with another one for any length of time (we may have inadvertently picked as boss, spouse, friend…..), some part of us can have a ‘sneaking suspicion’ they’re going to flake on us or drag out the promised action endlessly – but we still hope that this time…..

-Sadly, depending on someone who is determined to constantly stone-wall leaves us endlessly disappointed, & having to do everything ourselves anyway.
+Sadly, depending on someone who is determined to constantly stone-wall leaves us endlessly disappointed, & having to do everything ourself anyway.
 Sometimes it’s not even worth asking .

 🌀 Fighting fire with fire?